Knowledge transfer

 The Great Migration

 The comic book "Bono's Adventure: The Great Migration" conveys scientific knowledge about the bats' way of life, their seasonal migrations, their navigation skills and their diet in an entertaining way.
 In addition, the book raises awareness of the dangers posed by the influence of humans to which these fascinating fluttering animals are exposed today.
-Contact
+More information

 EXHIBITION